apahtardnahc/TechTest/README.md

 docker logs postgres-db
 ```

+## CI Pipelines

+### Continuous Integration (CI)

+The application uses GitHub Actions for Continuous Integration
+Every push to main results in:
+    - Code being built
+    - Running unit tests
+        - Tests results are published after as a report summary with the build

+This can be seen in: `.github/workflows/dotnet.yml`

+### Attempted Continuous Deployement (CD)

+This is evidenced in `.github/workflows/cd.yml`

 # User Management Technical Exercise

 The exercise is an ASP.NET Core web application backed by Entity Framework Core, which faciliates management of some fictional users.